Name: Toni Adenle

-Toni is the Digital Media Manager at NHS England.
+Toni is a Digital Media Manager at NHS England.

 How did you land your current job?

-At university I studied Communications and Media, and was sure I wanted to get into this field after graduating.
+At university I studied Communications and Media, and was sure I wanted to get into communications after graduating.
 Unfortunately this didn’t happen immediately and I spent two years working in the gas and electricity industry as a Client Relationship Manager for large corporate companies.

 Eventually a job opened up in our regional head office for a Digital Media Manager.
 I knew immediately that I wanted to go for it and I’m glad I did, because I got the job!
-My promotion was largely due to the sheer amount of digital work I took the initiative to undertake in my non-digital role.
-This initiative was fuelled by all the knowledge I’d acquired years ago in my dad’s old internet café and from what I’d learnt during my years at uni.
+My promotion was largely due to the sheer amount of digital work I took the initiative to undertake in my non-digital role and this initiative was fuelled by all the knowledge I’d acquired years ago in my dad’s old internet café and from what I had learnt during my years at uni.

 What are the key functions of your role?